Rays vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- The Rays have played as the favorite in nine of their past 10 games and won seven of those contests.
+- The Rays have played as the favorite in nine of their past 10 games and have gone 7-2 in those contests.

 - In their last game with a spread, the Rays covered the spread.